 All Subclass 462 Work and Holiday applicants must make an appointment through an online booking system and then submit their application in person at an AVAC.
 Your passport will be required as proof of identity at the time of submitting your application.

 Evidence of your English language ability must be submitted at the time you submit your visa application, along with your other supporting documentation.
 It is important that you complete your chosen language test ahead of time.
-To find out more about English language requirements please refer to the ‘How do I prove I have functional English’ on the official website of the Department of Immigration and Border Protection.
+To find out more about English language requirements please refer to the ‘How do I prove I have functional English’ on the Department of Home Affairs website.

-For current global processing times, please see: https://www.border.gov.au/about/access-accountability/service-standards/global-visa-citizenship-processing-times.
-This processing time commences once a valid application is received by a DIBP office, not on the day that your visa application is submitted at an AVAC.
+For current global processing times, please see: www.homeaffairs.gov.au/about/access-accountability/service-standards/global-visa-citizenship-processing-times.
+This processing time commences once a valid application is received by a Department of Home Affairs office, not on the day that your visa application is submitted at an AVAC.
 While most applications are processed within this timeframe, processing may take longer if your application is incomplete, or if you are requested to provide further information.

 If you are granted a Work and Holiday visa it will be valid for first entry up to one year from the grant date.
 You may then stay for one year from the date you first arrive in Australia.
 It will allow you to leave and re-enter Australia any number of times while the visa is valid.

-Work and Holiday visa holders who complete three months of “specified subclass 462 work” may acquire eligibility to apply for a second Work and Holiday visa, provided they also continue to meet all other eligibility criteria.
-Detailed information on the application process and acceptable evidence of specified work is available on the Department’s website at: http://www.border.gov.au/Trav/Visa-1/462-.
+Work and Holiday visa holders who complete three months of 'specified subclass 462 work' may acquire eligibility to apply for a second Work and Holiday visa, provided they also continue to meet all other eligibility criteria.
+Detailed information on the application process and acceptable evidence of specified work is available on the Department’s website at: http://www.homeaffairs.gov.au/Trav/Visa-1/462-.